 How to Make a Two-Layer Blueberry Lemon Cake

-- This stunning cake can be made with just two layers for those of us who don’t happen to have three cake pans.
+This stunning cake can easily be made with just two layers in case, like some of us, you have only two and not three cake pans.
 Simply divide the batter between two 9-inch (23-cm) and bake for 30 to 35 minutes, until a toothpick inserted into the center comes out clean.

 Recipe Testers Reviews